apc0der/P2PNetwork/README.md

 # P2PNetwork
 ## Context
 The code simulates a peer-to-peer network, in which new nodes randomly join a single pre-existing node in the network as the network grows.
+Also note that for Deliverable 1 of this assignment, machines.txt will be empty.
+For later deliverables, it will be used as a master document to note which machines have access to which files in addition to which machines are participating in the network.

 ## Set Up
 1. SSH into the machine dc01 and create a folder, "F", in your directory somewhere.